At Midwestern BioAg, our focus on soil health helps farmers increase yields, grow more nutritious food and forage, and achieve greater profits.

 Our focus on building a healthy microbial community keeps nutrients in the soil and more available to plants.
 This nutrient efficiency saves growers money, on a per-bushel basis, and reduces the likelihood of nutrient runoff into waterways.
 (Farmers using our products and full system often see significant reductions in the amount of commercial nitrogen they use per bushel of food grown.)
 Our process helps build soil organic matter, making the soil much more productive while turning a farm’s topsoil into a carbon sink.
 And, overall, our program increases farm yields.

 For most of our history, we grew at a steady pace and stayed close to home.
-In late 2014, our company raised external capital for the first time, when a group of investors saw we had a great deal offer to farmers, consumers and the community as a whole.
+In late 2014, our company raised external capital for the first time, when a group of investors saw we had great value to offer farmers, consumers and the community as a whole.
 With their investment, and with subsequent rounds, we have launched a series of new initiatives and partnerships that can help farmers across the U.S. grow more food and feed, of better quality, while reducing the environmental impacts associated with our industry.